robbybs/danamons-mini-project/README.md

-# Danamon Mini Project
+# Simple Role Login
-This is Login Sample for Bank Danamon Indonesia Test
+This is Login Sample Apps

 # The Libraries and Tech
 - Model-View-ViewModel (MVVM) Pattern